 Faced with pressing climatic changes, scientific and industrial interests are vying to develop crops that can survive drought, floods and shifting pest regimes.
 Increasingly, they look for solutions in an unlikely place: the gene pools of wild plants.
 Crop wild relatives (CWR) – species closely related to crops, including their ancestors – offer breeders the allure of retracing the domestication bottleneck, infusing genomes of modern crops with ‘lost’ genetic variety.
 Yet wild relatives also confront threats from climate change, urbanization and expansion of industrial agrifood.
 Thus, CWR, seen as both salvational and threatened, have become an international conservation and food-security priority.
 It is my contention that, in their common project to harness wild-relative potential, conservation and breeding science are co-evolving to extend seed commodity relations into new spheres.
 I examine enclosures along two fronts: first within ‘systematic CWR conservation’, where ‘in situ’ approaches, typically regarded as empowering and sustainable alternatives to ‘ex situ’, instead may support a complementary system of value extraction; second, in breeding and biotechnology research, which produces new value for CWR while profoundly shaping upstream conservation priorities.
 An important finding is that although today’s ‘ex situ-centric’ complementarity favors dispossession, an ‘in situcentric’ approach could foster democratic renewal of biocultural diversity.
 Download PDF here.

 L. A. Morandin, R. F. Long, and C. Kremen.
+2016.
 “Pest Control and Pollination Cost–Benefit Analysis of Hedgerow Restoration in a Simplified Agricultural Landscape.”
 Journal of Economic Entomology.
-Advance online publication.
-2016. doi: 10.1093/jee/tow086
+DOI: 10.1093/jee/tow086.

 Abstract: Field edge habitat in homogeneous agricultural landscapes can serve multiple purposes including enhanced biodiversity, water quality protection, and habitat for beneficial insects, such as native bees and natural enemies.
 Despite this ecosystem service value, adoption of field border plantings, such as hedgerows, on largescale mono-cropped farms is minimal.
 With profits primarily driving agricultural production, a major challenge affecting hedgerow plantings is linked to establishment costs and the lack of clear economic benefits on the restoration investment.
 Our study documented that hedgerows are economically viable to growers by enhancing beneficial insects and natural pest control and pollination on farms.
 With pest control alone, our model shows that it would take 16 yr to break even from insecticide savings on the US$4,000 cost of a typical 300-m hedgerow field edge planting.
 By adding in pollination benefits by native bees, where honey bees (Apis mellifera L.) may be limiting, the return time is reduced to 7 yr.
 USDA cost share programs allow for a quicker return on a hedgerow investment.
 Our study shows that over time, small-scale restoration can be profitable, helping to overcome the barrier of cost associated with field edge habitat restoration on farms.
 Download PDF here.